RidhwanHazian/technical-assessment-internship-backend/README.md

 # Technical Assessment – Backend Developer

-This repository contains the completed solution for a .NET console application used in a technical assessment for a backend developer internship.
+This repository is a forked copy of the original assessment repository provided for the internship technical evaluation.
+All tasks have been completed in this fork, including bug fixes, feature implementations, and code improvements.

 ## Description